Bharadwaj1720/Software-Engineering-Web-development-project/schemas.md

 # Schemas

+(uid) is provided by MongoDB.
+It is not accessible to frontend.
+All collections are stored in the same database.

 ## Library:

 A book is defined as an abstract type while a book_obj is the concrete implementation.
 Each book is recognized by its unique ISBN.
 Each book_obj contains the book it describes.